cdbdev/debian/wiki/source_to_deb.md

 Once you've added the line, you'll need to do `apt-get update`.

 ## 2.3 Add a local repository
-Goal: Create local repository from packages dropped into a certain directory
-Pros:
+In case you need to install a package with a lot of dependencies, which need to be installed separately, you can add a local repository.
+This option allows the `apt` command to also look for the dependencies in a specific directory on the local host.

-- Simple to use
+An easy tool to use is: `local-apt-repository`.

-Cons:
-- Repository available only to the local host, not to other machines
+> **NOTE:** This option is only available tot the local host, not to other machines.
 ```bash
 # apt-get install local-apt-repository
 # mkdir /srv/local-apt-repository